-For protection, supporting intraocular structures create space for surgical tools.
-A jelly-like substance called ‘Ophthalmic Viscosurgical Device’ (OVD) is injected in the eye.
+To protect intraocular structures and create space for surgical tools a jelly-like substance called “Ophthalmic Viscosurgical Device” (OVD) is injected in the eye.
 OVDs protect the corneal endothelium and other tissues during surgery by minimizing the interaction between tissues and instruments.

 With a thin scalpel, the surgeon creates a small opening in the capsular bag, where the natural lens is located.

 The intraocular lens is then carefully positioned in the capsular bag where the original lens was located before.
-The eye heals the incisions itself.
+The incisions heal by themselves.

 The surgeon will place a protective patch over your eye.